MTD Is Live. Don't Fall Behind! Start Today for Free

 Rent-a-Room Relief

 Landlords who let a furnished room within their own home are not subject to the standard property income rules.
-Under Chapter 1 of Part 7 of ITTOIA 2005, rent-a-room relief exempts up to £7,500 of rental income per tax year from tax altogether, with the individual's limit set by Section 789.
-The threshold drops to £3,750 if the income is shared with another person.
-Landlords whose income exceeds £7,500 must choose between two methods.
+Under Chapter 1 of Part 7 of ITTOIA 2005, rent-a-room relief exempts up to £7,500 of rental income per tax year from tax, dropping to £3,750 where the income is shared with another person.
+Where gross receipts exceed £7,500, there are two ways to calculate the tax due.
+Method A is based on actual profit after deducting allowable expenses, something which HMRC uses automatically if the landlord does nothing.
+Method B simply taxes the amount above the £7,500 threshold, with no expenses deductible at all.

 Record Keeping Requirement for Claiming Expenses